RP-1106/CPU_Process_Scheduling/README.md

         &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; update time to be time+burst<br/>

 3. Non-Preemeptive Priority Scheduling <br/>
-    a.process with the highest priority executes first till its completion without interruption<br/>
+    - process with the highest priority executes first till its completion without interruption<br/>
-    b.
-Pseudocode:<br/>
+    - Pseudocode:<br/>
          &nbsp;  &nbsp; sort all the processes in ascending order of priority (smaller the number -> higher the priority)<br/>
          &nbsp;  &nbsp; flag all the processes as -1<br/>
          &nbsp;  &nbsp; first print the process arriving first and flag it as 1<br/>